1Computer1/megumin-selfbot/README.md

 Recommended to use with uws and a process manager (eg PM2).

 #### Sticker Images: "stickerImages"
-With this on, images will now be downloaded to `src/data/images`.
-When sending images, they will no longer be embedded.
+When sending images, they will be sent as an attachment rather than in embed.
+Images saved as file (see below) will not work with this off.

+#### Download Images: "downloadImages"
+When adding new images, they will be saved to `src/data/images` rather than saved as a link.
-Images saved as links will still work with this on (but not the other way around when this is off).
+Images saved as a file will not work with the above setting off.

 ## Commands
 By default, the prefix is `/`.